 The pronounced technological bias is also manifest in the inclusion of the Tatweel on most contemporary Arabic keyboards.15 One of the unintended consequences of the hard-coding of a graphical elongation device is that users employ it for purposes that it was not meant to be used for.
 For example it is common that users key Tatweel characters in order to trigger joining behaviour.
 Because some fonts fail to make the expected isolated form of Heh accessible, users frequently key Heh followed by Tatweel to give them the initial form of Heh, visually more similar to the required isolated shape, but then followed by the straight Tatweel bar.

 Another problem of hard-coded elongation is searchability.
-Because a Tatweel inserts a character into a string of characters, albeit only for graphical purposes, in many environments searching a particular word won’t yield results.
+Because a Tatweel inserts a character into a string of characters, albeit only for graphical purposes, in some environments searching a particular word won’t yield results.
 Although present in the text, a word that contains Tatweel characters will not be found by the search again if the user keys the word in non-elongated form.
 Thus a search for طويلة cannot be found if the text contains an elongation using Tatweels such as here طويــلة.
-(You may try this in your browser of choice as you are reading this post.)
+Examples of this problem can be found in Mozilla’s Firefox browser, or Apple’s default text editor TextEdit.

 Today, we are thus left with an ambiguous situation.
 Although we have at our disposal sufficient computing power that could easily reproduce the Arabic script without recourse to inadequate simplifications, advance is hindered by the continuation of legacy practices, and concerns for backwards compatibility.
 The Tatweel is a particularly clear example of the influence that legacy practice, rooted in obsolete technology, remains in use today.
 It only provides a coarse approximation of a central requirement of basic shaping in Arabic.
 Whereas limitations of technology may historically have provided the explanation or rationale for such a compromise, today there is no reason to accept inadequate representations of any script in type.
 If we imagine for a moment that an equivalent shortcoming in the typography of the Latin script – say the distinction between capitals and minuscule letters – could not be handled by layout engines, we can be sure that the industry would rush to address this shortcoming.